kshsong/README-of-SVP/README.md

 3. Li & Guo, J. Phys.
 Chem.
 A 2014 ([10.1021/jp5004764](https://doi.org/10.1021/jp5004764))

 ## Disclaimer
+...
+The SVP software is provided as-is with no formal license.
+Users should:
+- Obtain proper authorization from the original authors for commercial use
+- Cite the referenced publications when using results
+- Not redistribute modified versions of the software

-This code is provided "as-is" without warranty.
-Users are responsible for:
+And users are responsible for:
 - Validating results
 - Understanding model limitations
 - Proper input preparation